grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/examples.md

 This document is a compilation of common use cases for templating within Grafana notification templates.
 Templating in notification templates allows you to dynamically generate and reuse content for alert messages sent to external systems, such as email, Slack, or PagerDuty.
 By using variables and functions, you can create more detailed and customized notifications that enhance alert clarity and improve response.

 Each example provided here applies specifically to notification templates (note that the syntax and behavior may differ from alert rule templating).
-For examples related to templating within alert rules, please refer to the [Alert Rule Templating Examples](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/templates/examples/) document.
+For examples related to templating within alert rules, please refer to the [labels and annotations template examples](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/templates/examples/) document.

 > Note that some notification template examples make reference to [annotations](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/annotation-label/#annotations).
 The alert rule provides the annotation, while the notification template formats and sends it.
 Both must be configured for the notification to work.
 See more details in the [Create notification templates](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/template-notifications/create-notification-templates/#create-notification-templates) page.